 The IQ Target is one of our favorites, why, because it requires the shooter to focus on accuracy while testing their ability to think between shots.
-Which means, you’re getting more out of your time and not just sending a bunch of rounds down range.
+This means you’re getting more out of your time and not just sending a bunch of rounds downrange.

-The Essentials target is great to help you not only maintain your current proficiency but improve areas where you may have a little trouble.
-Through various shooting drills when combined with the Essential Shooting Guide, this target will give you the opportunity to work on your marksmanship with the pistol.
-You’ll find yourself focused on slow aimed fire, weak and off hand shooting, target transition, trigger speed changes, drawing, magazine reloads, and controlled multiple shot groups.
+The Essentials Target is great to help you maintain your current proficiency and improve areas where you may have a little trouble.
+When combined with the Essential Shooting Guide, this target will allow you to work on your marksmanship with the pistol through various shooting drills.
+You’ll find yourself focused on slow aimed fire, weak and off-hand shooting, target transition, trigger speed changes, drawing, magazine reloads, and controlled multiple shot groups.
 If this doesn’t give you some good quality range time, we don’t know what will.

 The Hitman Target is great for the long range shooter, considering that’s what it was designed for.
 The target includes a comprehensive zeroing and engagement system for precision marksmanship.
 It also comes with a grid overlay system so shooters can see the impact offset and adjust onto different zeroing squares.
 This not only gives you various points of aim, but it also helps you maintain an MOA zero at 100, 200, and 300 yards.
 Because if your zero is off, you might have trouble becoming the marksman you so desire to become.

-Targets which give you several points of aim, especially if they’re smaller areas can cause you to focus on accuracy a lot more than if you had one big silhouette to shoot at.
-Rite in the Rain Weatherproof Long Range Targets gives you just that.
-They also come with a target on either side so you can choose between one of two common marksmanship exercises.
+Targets that give you several points of aim, especially if they’re smaller areas, can cause you to focus on accuracy a lot more than if you had one big silhouette to shoot at.
+Rite in the Rain Weatherproof Long Range Targets give you just that.
+They also come with a target on either side so that you can choose between two common marksmanship exercises.
 The design was borrowed from the military/competitive design logic, which can help you not only score your shooting but improve it.

 Why is good marksmanship important?